 Clean the grill grates

-Good doesn’t just rid your grill of built-up dirt and grease, but also helps protect it from future wear and rust.
+Good cleaning doesn’t just rid your grill of built-up dirt and grease, but also helps protect it from future wear and rust.
+This is especially true when cleaning cast iron grill grates.

 Warm up your grill to a decent temperature with the cooking grates left in place.
 Turn off the grill and safely (with gloves!) remove the grates from your BBQ.